abhiwand/atk/doc/source/ad_inst_ta1.rst

         $ sudo service ntpd start

-*   The |TA| Dependency repository and the yum-s3 package must be installed before the |TA| private repository.
+*   The |PACKAGE| Dependency repository and the yum-s3 package must be installed before the |PACKAGE| private repository.
 *   To use the yum command inside a corporate proxy make sure the *http_proxy* and *https_proxy* environment variables are set.
 *   The sudo command may need the -E option to maintain environment variables: